 How to Apply:

 Freshmen who have attended secondary school abroad are expected to meet the same general admissions requirements as U.S. students.
 Admission is competitive.
 We encourage students to apply as soon as possible.
 See deadlines below.
-A student's application will not be reviewed until all required materials have been received.
+An application will not be reviewed until all required materials have been received.
 A completed application includes the following:

 - Submitted online application - it's free and easy!
 Or, you may apply through the Common Application.